Getting started¶

 # Error from server (NotFound): ...

-The finalizer projection.sh/finalizer is what guarantees this cleanup.
+The finalizers projection.sh/finalizer (namespaced) and projection.sh/cluster-finalizer (cluster) are what guarantee this cleanup.

 Uninstalling the operator¶

-# 1. Delete every Projection across all namespaces.
+# 1. Delete every Projection and ClusterProjection.
 The controller cleans up

 # each owned destination as the finalizer runs.